You Can Reach the World for Christ from Your Laptop

 Since then, perhaps billions of people have come to Christ, and been encouraged in their faith, though the written page.
 Not only when Bibles were mass printed starting in the late 1600’s, but through printed sermons, commentaries, theological and inspirational books, magazine articles and now blog posts today.

 Writing a blog that conveys the Christian worldview, in its many facets, is a worthy way to share the Gospel.
 The Holy Spirit can use your writing to change lives.
+You can reach the world for Christ from your laptop.

 Writer and missionary C.T.
 Studd penned this truth: